Source-Controller/eCommerce-Fullstack/README.md

 z-index is a CSS property that defines the order of overlapping HTML elements.
 Elements with a higher index will be placed on top of elements with a lower index
 ![adding text as background](./src/assets/middle-section.png)

-I also learned how to connect stripe as payment gate for e-commerce Full code for connecting to stripe in /pages/api/stripe.js
+I also learned how to connect stripe as payment gate for e-commerce.
+Full code for connecting to stripe in /pages/api/stripe.js
 ![payment with stripe](./src/assets/payment.png)

 The confetti effect is implemented on the payment success page after the user successfully checkouts their cart